 You can create filters to suppress false alarms or uninteresting errors and warnings that can be a nuisance in CI workflows.
-For example, certain configurations permit a singly connected CLAG bond and the standard error that is generated is not useful.
+For example, certain configurations permit a singly connected MLAG bond, which generates a standard error that is not useful.

-Filtered errors and warnings related to validation checks do NOT generate notifications and are not counted in the alarm and info event totals.
-They are counted as part of suppressed notifications instead.
+Filtered errors and warnings related to validation checks do NOT generate notifications and do not get counted in the alarm and info event totals.
+They do get counted as part of suppressed notifications instead.

 Each rule must contain at least one

 match criteria and an

 action response.
 The only action currently available is filter.
 The match can comprise multiple criteria, one per line, creating a logical AND.
 You can match against any column in the validation check output.
 The match criteria values must match the case and spacing of the column names in the corresponding